Peoria Birth Injury Lawyer Near You

 My child is several years old.
 Is it too late to bring a birth injury claim?

 Not necessarily.
 Birth injuries and developmental delays are sometimes recognized years after delivery.
-Illinois has special rules for minors in medical malpractice cases, but there are still firm deadlines.
+Illinois has special rules for minors in medical malpractice cases.
+But there are still firm deadlines.
 The only way to know for sure is to have a lawyer review the dates and records as soon as possible.

 Will a lawsuit affect my child’s ongoing medical care?